Understanding Medicare Supplement Insurance Plans in New Jersey

 Copayments, coinsurance and deductibles are some of the “gaps” in coverage by Medicare Parts A and B. A Medicare Supplement Insurance plan, also known as Medigap, is a way to address these out-of-pocket costs.
 A New Jersey Medicare Supplement Insurance plan is available from private insurance companies throughout the state.

-New Jersey residents have 8 Medigap or Medicare Supplement Insurance plans from which to choose.
+In 2022, New Jersey residents have many Medigap or Medicare Supplement Insurance plans from which to choose.
 These include basic benefits in Plans A, B, D, G, K, L, M and N. Medigap Plans C, E, F, H, I and J are no longer available to those who are newly eligible to Medicare but enrollees these plans have been grandfathered into them.

 As of 2020, Medicare Supplement Insurance plans will no longer sell Medigap Plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement Plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap Plan C or F as of December 31, 2019, will be grandfathered and will be able to continue to use their plan as long as they want.

 New Jersey residents looking for a Medicare Supplement Insurance plan should first look at their specific coverage needs to determine what Medigap plan might best fit their needs.

 Most Popular Medicare Supplement Insurance Plans in New Jersey